cjumel/kickstart.nvim/README.md

 vim.g.enable_gh_copilot_plugins = true
 ```

-Then re-open Neovim and run the `Copilot auth` command to authenticate with GitHub.
+Then re-open Neovim and run the `Copilot auth` command to authenticate with GitHub (this will also
+download the Copilot LSP binary).

 ### You're done